How to file taxes for the first time: Everything you need to know

 Do you need to file this year?

 First things first, let’s figure out if you even need to file.
 This will depend on your income, age and filing status.
-For instance, if you’re not married, younger than 65 and your gross income was less than $12,400, you don’t need to file this year.
-On the other hand, if that income was from self-employment, this would be considered a “special situation,” and you’d be required to file your tax return.
+For instance, if you’re not married, younger than 65 and your gross income was less than $14,600 in 2024, you don’t need to file this year.
+On the other hand, if that income was from self-employment, and you made more than $400 in net earnings, you’d be required to file a tax return.

 What do you need to file your taxes?